 Cottage cheese, on the other hand, has a much higher moisture content and lower fat content, which prevents it from browning easily.
 Instead of developing a golden crust, cottage cheese tends to remain soft and watery when baked.

-For a more in-depth look at the science behind browning in cheeses, check out this guide on the Maillard reaction and cheese browning, which explains the chemistry behind this process.
+For a more in-depth look at the science behind Maillard reaction browning , check out this guide on Introduction to the Maillard Reaction: The Science of Browning.

 Moisture Content in Cottage Cheese